 If your wheelchair is foldable with dimensions totaling no more than 250 cm (height + width + length limited to 2 meters), you can choose a reserved seat at the last row seat and place your wheelchair behind the seat.

 Or if your wheelchair is NOT foldable and the size is within the regulation*, the seat for a wheelchair and place your wheelchair next to your seat would be good for you.

-Additionally, if your wheelchair is a handle-type electric wheelchair (and the size within the regulation), you may be able to book a multi-purpose room.
-It depends on companies such as JR Central, JR East, JR West, JR Kyushu, or JR Hokkaido.
-So you need to check the company's condition for more details.
+If you have a handle-type electric wheelchair (and it meets size regulations), you might be able to book a multi-purpose room depending on the Shinkansen company (e.g., JR Central, JR East, JR West, JR Kyushu, or JR Hokkaido).
+Check the company's conditions for more details.

 - JR Central Official page for mobility scooter users (English)